| Posted By |

 4) Meanwhile, slice French bread into 3/4-inch slices and butter both sides.
 Toast slices on griddle until golden brown.

 5) Ladle soup into an ovenproof bowl/ramekin, add toasted bread and cover with cheese.
 Place ovenproof bowl/ramekin on a baking sheet lined with tin foil.
 Bake at 350 degrees F or 5 minutes under a hot broiler.
-Enjoy!!!

 SusiBtoM

-Re: "OFFICIAL" LIW NW RECIPE SUBMISSIONS FOR COOKBOOK
+Re: 'OFFICIAL' LIW NW RECIPE SUBMISSIONS FOR COOKBOOK

-my own recipes
+VEGETABLESmy own recipes

 ROASTED HERBED POTATOES